Keerai Paruppu (South Indian Creamy Spinach Dal)

 1. Firstly, add the tamarind pulp to a small bowl.
 Cover with hot, boiled water and leave to soften.

 2. Cut off the root section of the spinach and then rinse thoroughly.
-Chop the leaf sections separately and the stems section extra finely.
+Chop the leaf sections separately and the stem sections extra finely.
 Set aside.

 3. Add the peeled shallots and garlic to a small processor or finely chop them manually.